hommg/Simon/README.md

 presenting views modally in IOS).

 The GameActivity utilizes three fragments.
 The first fragment controls the displaying of the longest stored sequence.
 The second fragment controls the background thread containing the CountDownTimer.
 Finally, the third fragment controls the exit process from the GameActivity view.

 Buttons are animated using an AnimationDrawable.
-Associated tones with each button are executed by means of a MediaPlayer.
+Associated tones with each button are executed by means of a MediaPlayer (the tones themselves are short MP3 audio clips created in GarageBand).
 This project served as an effective introduction to the Kotlin programming language.